badalyaz/breast-cancer-detection/DataProcessing/SFUniversity_Dataset/README.md

 In this directory you can find some tools for converting the old LJPEG images of [SFUniversity's dataset](http://www.eg.usf.edu/cvprg/Mammography/Database.html) into png images
 This utility is for converting the old LJPEG images to png.

-1. The [DDSMUtility](https://github.com/badalyaz/cancer_detection/tree/interns_branch/DataProcessing/SFUniversity_Dataset/LJPEG2PNG_Converter/DDSMUtility) is the modern version of an [old code writen by SFUniversity](http://www.eng.usf.edu/cvprg/Mammography/software/heathusf_v1.1.0.html) written in matlab.
+1. The [DDSMUtility](https://github.com/badalyaz/cancer_detection/tree/interns_branch/DataProcessing/SFUniversity_Dataset/LJPEG2PNG_Converter/DDSMUtility) written in matlab is the modern version of an [old code writen by SFUniversity](http://www.eng.usf.edu/cvprg/Mammography/software/heathusf_v1.1.0.html).
 2. [get_data.py](https://github.com/badalyaz/cancer_detection/blob/interns_branch/DataProcessing/SFUniversity_Dataset/LJPEG2PNG_Converter/SFUniversity/get_data.py) is a script for converting the LJPEG images in Windows enviroment and passing it to another system automatically.
 3. [check_PNGcount.py](https://github.com/badalyaz/cancer_detection/blob/interns_branch/DataProcessing/SFUniversity_Dataset/check_PNGcount.py) file which checks whether all the png files were converted or not
 4. The [get_SFUniversity_Masks_Boxes.py](https://github.com/badalyaz/cancer_detection/blob/interns_branch/DataProcessing/SFUniversity_Dataset/get_SFUniversity_Masks_Boxes.py) file gets all the annotations from .ics and .OVERLAY files in the